microsoft/playwright/docs/src/test-api/class-storage.md

 * since: v1.28
 * langs: js

-Playwright Test provides a `storage` fixture for passing values between project setup and tests.
+Playwright Test provides a [`method: TestInfo.storage`] object for passing values between project setup and tests.
 TODO: examples

-## method: Storage.get
+## async method: Storage.get
 * since: v1.28
 - returns: <[any]>

-Get named item from the store.
+Get named item from the storage.
+Returns undefined if there is no value with given name.

 ### param: Storage.get.name
 * since: v1.28